 Travel Insurance for Iraqi Kurdistan

-7 – Don’t get any regular travel insurance – Iraqi Kurdistan is no normal destination and, most likely, it is a country that your Government advises against all travel to.
-If you read the fine print of World Nomads, you will realize that there are many situations when your policy will not be valid, especially under unfortunate events, for not following the FCO advice.
+7 – Don’t get any regular travel insurance – Iraqi Kurdistan is no normal destination and, most likely, it is a country that your Government advises against all travel to, so most travel insurance companies will not offer coverage for Iraq.

 Tours for traveling to Iraqi Kurdistan